learn-co-curriculum/react-hooks-react-app-example/README.md

 We've already seen that it is possible to have multiple files that contain visible content, i.e., by using both `App` and `ExampleComponent`.
-`ExampleComponent`, however, is used within `App`. `App` is at the top-most level, the _parent component_ of our React app content.
+`ExampleComponent`, however, is used within `App`. `App` is at the top-most level; it is the _parent component_ of our React app content.

 ## Importing, Exporting, and the Dependency Tree